UnLocker18/libs_tutorials/tutorials/ReactPhysics3D-tutorial.md

   <img src="img/rp3d/cmake1.png" width="400px">
 </p>

-Then you have to select the generator and the platform you want to use to build the library.
+Then you have to select the generator and the platform you want to use to build the library (if you use Visual Studio as generator the output will be a project based on a .sln file).
 It is important that you choose the platform used by your project.

 <p  align="center">
   <img src="img/rp3d/cmake2.png" width="400px">